Janco forecasts 196K New IT Jobs Will be Created in CY 2022

 Job Openings for IT Professionals

-Major pull back of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 and continued through June of 2023 - economic slowing and resulting layoffs have impact on number of unfilled jobs available for IT Professionals.
-In June the number of unfilled job for IT Professionals fell to 98K from 123K - 25%!.
+A major pullback of the number of excess jobs for IT Pros occurred in the 4th quarter of 2022 and continued through last quarter of 2023 - economic slowing and resulting layoffs have impacted on number of unfilled jobs available for IT Professionals.
+In December the number of unfilled jobs for IT Professionals fell.

-In September there were 106K unemployed IT Professionals.
+In February there were 121K unemployed IT Professionals

 Read on Salary Survey Order Salary Survey Download Summary